Even More Stitches in Time

 Sign-up sheet for this class will be available at Troll when you arrive.

 - Bayeaux Basics -- Mistress Filipia Caprioti: The Bayeaux Tapestry style uses 2 stitches for gratifying surface coverage and expressive storytelling.
 This class will cover the history and stitches, and provide a hand out, preprinted linen, hoop, and enough wool to complete a figure from the Bayeaux tapestry and launch your own story.
 Kit is $4, discount $2 if you have your own 6 inch hoop.
 Class size limited to 15.

 How to Pre-Pay for a “Kit” Class

 Each afternoon “kit” class will be limited to a small number of students.
 Some do not permit auditors (people who are not registered for the class).

 If you want to take a specific “kit” class, the only way to guarantee that you can attend is to register in advance.

 To ensure your place in a “kit” class, you must pre-pay for the “kit” class you wish to take.
 (This allows instructors sufficient time to order supplies and then prepare the kits.)

 - Class sign-up is first-come, first-served, based on when the Class Coordinator receives your “kit” payment.

-- Preregister for the event by Saturday, March 17 - see “Event Registration” for where to send your preregistration and what information to include with it.
+- Preregister for the event - see “Event Registration” for where to send your preregistration and what information to include with it.